ncatlab/nlab-content/pages/18127.md

   \,.
 $$

 This shows that the lifted function is continuous.
-Finally that this lift is unique is the statement of lemma \ref{LiftsOverConnectedSpaceIntoCoveringSpaceAreUniqueRelativePoint}.
+Finally that this continuous lift is unique is the statement of lemma \ref{LiftsOverConnectedSpaceIntoCoveringSpaceAreUniqueRelativePoint}.

 =--